Know-How Notes: Types Of Grease

 Made from silica and silicone, this cloudy white paste is designed for sensitive components like electronics.
 It protects against galvanic corrosion, the kind that affects high voltage electronic components.
 When used on spark plug boots, dielectric grease seals and protects the plugs from corroding and keeps the boots from sticking to the plugs.
 Dielectric grease should not be used on switches where there could be arcing, as this can turn the silicone into silicon carbide, which can lead to a failure.

-Finding the right grease is not complicated, but you do need to make sure that your grease is compatible, specifically wheel bearing grease.
+Finding the right grease is not complicated, but you do need to make sure that your types of grease are compatible, specifically wheel bearing grease.

-Check out all the chemical products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on using the right grease, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the chemical products available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on types of grease, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.